-You have to sprinkle a few chilly flakes on it, because otherwise that just looks like something really nasty in a bowl.
-Refried beans are a staple in a Mexican kitchen and are the secret glue in every bean buritto.
-The term refried doesn´t make too much sense to me, so I would rather call it refined or spiced up beans.
-And since I am not able to nicely wrap a buritto, I am spreading the beans on corn crackers instead – for a quick snack.
-You can add the tofu scramble to level it up to a full meal.
-Get creative – make your own version.
+You have to sprinkle a few chilly flakes on that, otherwise it just looks like something nasty in a bowl.
+Refried beans are a staple in the mexican kitchen and are the secret glue in every burrito.
+The term refried doesn’t make too much sense to me, so I would rather call it refined or spiced up beans.
+And since I am not able to nicely wrap a burrito, I am spreading the beans on puffed corn crackers instead – for a quick snack.
+You can add tofu scramble to level up this recipe to a full meal.
+Get creative and mix things up!